 “I guess you wouldn’t remember very well, huh?
 They kicked me out, I still wanted to leave our family, because they tried to snuff out my dreams.
 But…I think that desire was more selfish, in the end.
 The way our family treated anyone who wasn’t an aristocrat…it took a long time for me to realize it was wrong at all.
 An embarrassingly long time for me to get my head out of my ass, as some say.

 “You though,” he says, “It seems you don’t have that issue at all.
-I can only imagine the cruel thoughts I would have if I met Hikaru around the time I left our family…but I can tell you too are quite close.”
+I can only imagine the cruel thoughts I would have had if I met Hikaru around the time I left our family…but I can tell you two are quite close.”

 “Well, I have known him for years now…”

 “And even still being tied to our family, you were kind, weren’t you?”

 “Maybe…a little insensitive,” I reply, thinking back to those days with deep embarrassment.
-“But I tried.”
+“Yet I tried.”